noiseprotocol/noise_spec/noise.md

  * **Padding**:  Applications are recommended to use a data format for the payloads of all encrypted messages that allows the addition of padding data, so that payload lengths don't leak information.
+Using an extensible data format, per the previous bullet, will typically suffice.

  * **Termination**: Applications must consider that a sequence of Noise transport messages could be truncated by an attacker.
 Applications should